jeisen0105/Cyclistic-Case-Study/README.md

 ### Average Ride Length by Day of Week

-The graph below shows how Casual riders consistently maintain a significantly longer average ride time than Annual members across all seven days.
-This gap is most pronounced on weekends (Saturday and Sunday), where casual rides peak at over 25 minutes.
-Member rides remain relatively flat, primarily used for quick, necessary trips.
+The graph below vividly illustrates the fundamental difference in usage behavior: Casual riders consistently engage in significantly longer rides, particularly on weekends (peaking over 25 minutes), indicating leisure-focused activity.
+In stark contrast, Annual members utilize bikes for shorter, more functional trips throughout the week.
+This sustained longer duration by casual riders, especially on non-commute days, presents a clear opportunity to highlight the value of unlimited ride length in an annual membership.

 ![Chart](graphs/average_ride_length_by_day.png)

 ### Total Rides by Day of Week

-The graph below shows that Casual rider volume is heavily concentrated on the weekends, peaking on Saturday and Sunday.
-In contrast, Annual members show the highest and most consistent ridership during the work week (Monday to Thursday), demonstrating a dependable commuter-based pattern.
-This confirms the recreational nature of the casual user base.
+The graph below highlights the market segmentation by showing a clear division in usage volume: Annual members are the dependable, high-volume commuter base (peak Monday–Thursday), while Casual riders are strongly weekend-dependent.
+This confirms that the two customer types serve different business needs.
+Conversion strategy must focus on capturing this high-volume, recreational weekend traffic.

 ![Chart](graphs/ride_volume_by_day.png)

 ### Average Ride Length by Month

-The graph below shows a clear seasonal influence on ride length.
-Both groups ride longer in the warmer months (May through September), but the discrepancy between casual and member ride lengths is greatest during the peak summer season.
-This suggests casual riders are heavily influenced by favorable weather for extended, recreational use.
+A clear seasonal effect on ride length is visible, with both rider types extending their trips during the warm months (May through September).
+Crucially, the gap between casual and member ride lengths is largest during the peak summer season.
+This correlation strongly suggests that casual riders are motivated by favorable weather for longer, recreational journeys, indicating that high-value memberships should be promoted as the weather warms.

 ![Chart](graphs/average_ride_length_by_month.png)

 ### Total Rides by Month

-The graph below shows that the ridership volume for both groups peaks dramatically in the summer months (June, July, and August).
-While annual members show higher overall consistency, the massive increase in casual ridership during this period highlights the strong seasonal opportunity for targeted marketing and conversion campaigns.
+Ridership volume for both groups peaks dramatically in the summer (June–August), but the massive surge in casual ridership during this period creates the most significant opportunity.
+While annual members provide consistent year-round revenue, the data pinpoints July and August as the most critical months for targeted marketing and conversion campaigns, due to the sheer volume of transient users experiencing the service.

 ![Chart](graphs/ride_volume_by_month.png)

 ### Average Ride Length by Hour of Day

-The graph below shows that the average ride length for Casual riders peaks in the late morning (10:00 AM - 1:00 PM), indicating leisure or sightseeing use.
-Member ride length remains low and stable throughout the day, reinforcing their efficiency-focused use of the service.
+The average ride length for Casual riders peaks in the late morning (10:00 AM – 1:00 PM), directly correlating with typical leisure and sightseeing hours.
+This contrasts with the Member ride length, which remains low and stable—further reinforcing their efficiency-focused use.
+These late morning hours represent the ideal window to interact with casual users (via in-app promotions or on-site staff) when they are actively taking their longest, most valuable rides.

 ![Chart](graphs/average_ride_length_by_hour.png)

 ### Total Rides by Hour of Day

-The graph below shows that Annual members display a clear bimodal distribution, peaking during traditional commuter rush hours (8 AM and 5 PM).
-Casual riders show a single, broader peak in the mid-afternoon (1 PM - 5 PM), consistent with leisure activities that start and finish during daylight hours.
+This graph clearly delineates the purpose of use.
+Annual members show a classic bimodal distribution, peaking at morning (8 AM) and evening (5 PM) rush hours, confirming their identity as commuters.
+Casual riders show a single, broader peak in the mid-afternoon (1 PM – 5 PM), consistent with leisure activities.
+This time-of-day data is essential for scheduling geotargeted marketing efforts, ensuring ambassadors are present when casual traffic is highest.

 ![Chart](graphs/ride_volume_by_hour.png)

 ### Total Rides by Starting Location

-The graph below shows that Casual riders overwhelmingly originate from stations located near major tourist and recreational sites (e.g., Streeter Dr & Grand Ave, Shedd Aquarium).
-Conversely, the Annual members' top stations are concentrated in central business and commuter districts (e.g., Kingsbury St & Kinzie St, Clinton St & Washington Blvd).
-This is a crucial finding for geo-targeted marketing strategies.
+This visual is key to informing the 'Act' phase.
+Casual riders overwhelmingly originate from stations at major tourist and recreational hubs (e.g., Streeter Dr & Grand Ave), indicating high potential for one-time users.
+Annual members’ top stations are concentrated in central business and commuter districts.
+This clear geographic separation dictates our strategy: resources should be dedicated to on-site conversion efforts at casual-dominant, high-traffic stations.

 ![Chart](graphs/top_10_starting_stations.png)